arish096/apple-support-ai-agent/README.md

 Dataset

-The project uses the Twitter Customer Support Conversations dataset.
+The project uses the Twitter Customer Support Conversations (TWCS) dataset.

-For this Apple Support agent, conversations involving the AppleSupport account were extracted and paired as:
+For this project, conversations involving the AppleSupport account were extracted and reconstructed into:

-Customer Message -> Apple Support Reply
+Customer Message → Apple Support Reply

-The resulting Apple-specific interaction dataset contains:
+Dataset Statistics
+Metric	Value

-106,646 customer -> Apple Support pairs
+Apple Support conversation pairs	106,646
+Golden evaluation examples	199
+Full dataset	Excluded from repository

-The original full dataset is intentionally excluded from the repository because it is large and is not required for inference.
+The original full dataset is intentionally excluded from GitHub because of its size.
+The repository contains the prepared Apple Support data and model artifacts required for inference.

 Intent Taxonomy

-The system uses 12 support intents:
+The system currently uses 12 support intents:

 Intent	Description
 battery_power_issue	Battery drain, charging and power-related problems